Pyridine: Nucleophilic substitutions

 The hydride ion is a poor leaving group and direct substitution on the bare pyridine ring occurs in only a few heterocyclic reactions.
 They include the Chichibabin reaction, which yields pyridine derivatives aminated at the 2-position.
 Here, sodium amide is used as the nucleophile yielding 2-aminopyridine.
 The hydride ion released in this reaction combines with a proton of an available amino group, forming a hydrogen molecule.

 Substitutions occur more easily not with bare pyridine but with pyridine modified with bromine, chlorine, fluorine, or sulfonic acid fragments that then become a leaving group.
 Fluorine is the best leaving group for the substitution with organolithium compounds.
 The nucleophilic attack compounds may be alkoxides, thiolates, amines, and ammonia (at elevated pressures).

 Analogous to benzene, nucleophilic substitutions to pyridine can result in the formation of pyridyne intermediates as heteroaryne.
 For this purpose, pyridine derivatives can be eliminated with good leaving groups using strong bases such as sodium and potassium tert-butoxide.
 The subsequent addition of a nucleophile to the triple bond has low selectivity, and the result is a mixture of the two possible adducts.

 Radical reactions

 Pyridine supports a series of radical reactions, which is used in its dimerization to bipyridines.
-Radical dimerization of pyridine with elemental sodium or Raney nickel selectively yields 4,4'-bipyridine, or 2,2'-bipyridine, which are important precursor reagents in the chemical industry.
+Radical dimerization of pyridine with elemental sodium or Raney nickel selectively yields (respectively) 4,4'-bipyridine or 2,2'-bipyridine, which are important precursor reagents in the chemical industry.

 One of the name reactions involving free radicals is the Minisci reaction.
 It can produce 2-tert-butylpyridine upon reacting pyridine with pivalic acid, silver nitrate and ammonium in sulfuric acid with a yield of 97%.